Jenny Saville: Representations of the body

 Representations of the body is an important aspect of Jenny Saville's work.
-Saville's stylized nude portraits of voluminous female bodies have brought her international acclaim.
+Saville's stylised nude portraits of voluminous female bodies have brought her international acclaim.
 She attributes most of her style and subjects to this theme of representations.
-Savilles' work Propped (1992), which is the most expensive work sold at an auction house by a living female artist, has been described as "one of the undisputed masterpieces of the Young British Artists" by Sothebys' European head of Contemporary Art, Alex Branczik.
-This piece is said to be so masterful because it is "the superlative self-portrait that shatters canonized representations of female beauty."
+Saville's work Propped (1992), which is the most expensive work sold at an auction house by a living female artist, has been described as "one of the undisputed masterpieces of the Young British Artists" by Sotheby's European head of Contemporary Art, Alex Branczik.
+This piece is said to be so masterful because it is "the superlative self-portrait that shatters canonised representations of female beauty."

 In an interview for the Saatchi Gallery, Saville comments "I have to really work at the tension between getting the paint to have the sensory quality that I want and be constructive in terms of building the form of a stomach, for example, or creating the inner crevice of a thigh.
 The more I do it, the more the space between abstraction and figuration becomes interesting.
 I want a painting realism.
 I try to consider the pace of a painting, of active and quiet areas.
 Listening to music helps a lot, especially music where there's a hard sound and then soft breathable passages."

 Saville's art focuses on women's bodies as the predominant subject matter, and is a far cry away from other works of the female form, which have traditionally objectified women.
 She is more interested in the raw and unaltered female form, and the valuable reactions of disgust which are generated when viewing her pieces.
 Her body of work therefore challenges traditional representations of nude women and also the modern-day filtered and perfect body image, encouraged by social media.
 Saville does this by focusing on the bumps, dimples, rolls and contours of women's bodies and flesh, representing some insecurities and imperfections, that have been excluded in depictions of nude women traditionally.

-Saville's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+Saville's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth; the Modern also displayed Jenny Saville: The Anatomy of Painting which included several of her monumental nudes.